-D. Compensated Time Off
+2. Compensated Time Off

 Employees may, subject to Management discretion, be permitted to accumulate up to eighty (80) hours of compensated time off (CTO).
 Occasionally, employees may accumulate CTO in excess of eighty (80) hours for a temporary period of time, not to exceed an additional fiscal year.
-If an employee does not schedule and take CTO over eighty (80) hours prior to the end of the fiscal year, Management may require employees to use CTO prior to the end of the fiscal year; require employees to use such time in lieu of vacation (unless the mandatory use of CTO would result in the loss of vacation accumulation) or other leave time; or authorize cash payment.
-In the event sufficient funds are not available to provide cash compensation for all or a portion of the CTO hours in excess of eighty (80), Management may extend the time limit for a period not to exceed one additional fiscal year.
+If an employee does not schedule and take CTO over eighty (80) hours prior to the end of the fiscal year, Management may require the employee to use CTO prior to the end of the fiscal year; require employees to use such time in lieu of vacation (unless the mandatory use of CTO would result in the loss of vacation accumulation) or other leave time; or authorize cash payment.
+In the event sufficient funds are not available to provide cash compensation for all or a portion of the CTO hours in excess of eighty (80), Management may extend the time limit for use or payment of the excess hours for a period not to exceed one additional fiscal year.

 In accordance with FLSA, no employee shall lose CTO.
 An employee who has requested the use of CTO for overtime worked must be permitted by Management to use such time within a reasonable time period after making the request unless the use of the CTO within a reasonable period would unduly disrupt the operations of the City department.
-This standard does not apply to non-FLSA overtime (i.e., overtime earned pursuant to this agreement that does not meet the FLSA definition of overtime).
+This standard does not apply to non-FLSA overtime (i.e., overtime earned pursuant to this agreement that does not meet the FLSA definition of overtime.)

-Under no circumstances shall compensated time off in excess of two hundred forty (240) hours be accumulated.
+Under no circumstances shall compensated time off in excess of two-hundred forty (240) hours be accumulated.

-E. Salaried Employees
+D. Salaried Employees

-Employees in this unit who qualify for exemption from the FLSA overtime provisions based upon duties and who are receiving the Project Manager bonus, as provided for in this MOU, shall be treated as salaried employees, in accordance with the provisions of the FLSA as identified in LAAC section 4.113(b).
+1. Employees in this unit who qualify for exemption from the FLSA overtime provisions based upon duties and who are assigned to a class or pay grade, if the class has multiple pay grades, with a top step regular biweekly rate, without bonuses, above the top step regular biweekly rate for the class of Shift Superintendent Wastewater Treatment I shall be treated as salaried employees, in accordance with the provisions of the FLSA as identified in Los Angeles Administrative Code section 4.113(b).

 Salaried employees may be assigned 5/40, 4/10, 9/80 or other schedules at the discretion of Management.
 Notwithstanding any LAAC and MOU provisions, or other City department rules and regulations to the contrary, these employees shall not be required to record specific hours of work for compensation purposes, although hours may be recorded for other purposes.
 These employees will be paid the predetermined salary for each biweekly pay period, as indicated in the appropriate salary appendices, and shall not receive overtime compensation.
-Salaried employees shall not be subject to deductions from salary or any leave banks for absences from work of less than a full workday.
-This provision applies to occasional partial day absences from work which are authorized by the appropriate supervisor designated by management.
+Salaried employees shall not be subject to deductions from salary or any leave banks for absence from work for less than a full workday.
+This provision applies to occasional partial day absences from work which is authorized by the appropriate supervisor designated by management.
 This provision does not apply to long-term or recurring partial day absences (e.g., intermittent leave/reduced work schedule for purposes of Family/Medical Leave).